hdShang/arxiv-daily/docs/cs-CL/2025-09-18/papers/250914837v1-v-seam-visual-semantic-editing-and-attention-modulating-for-causal-i.md

 ---
 layout: default
-title: V-SEAM: Visual Semantic Editing and Attention Modulating for Causal Interpretability of Vision-Language Models
+title: "V-SEAM: Visual Semantic Editing and Attention Modulating for Causal Interpretability of Vision-Language Models"
 ---

 # V-SEAM: Visual Semantic Editing and Attention Modulating for Causal Interpretability of Vision-Language Models